International Vladimir Nabokov Society Prizes

 2019: Stephen Blackwell (University of Tennessee, Knoxville) and Kurt Johnson (Florida State Collection of Arthropods, Gainesville) for Fine Lines: Vladimir Nabokov’s Scientific Art (Yale University Press, 2016).

-Up to five travel scholarships of $500 will be awarded annually to younger scholars presenting at the annual conference supported by the IVNS.
-More details to be announced when the Call for Papers is issued.
+Up to five travel scholarships of $500 will be awarded annually to younger scholars presenting at conferences supported by the IVNS.
+This information will soon be revised and moved to a new page and menu link.

 Nabokov Studies Prize